home-assistant/home-assistant.io/source/_integrations/sensor.rest.markdown

   required: false
   type: string
 include_raw_attribute:
   description: Add 'raw' attribute to the sensor that contains the raw JSON response resulting from the API call.
-This is usefull either for debugging, or when the values contained in the respons do not neatly map to separate attributes.
+This is useful either for debugging, or when the values contained in the respons do not neatly map to separate attributes using `json_attributes`.
   required: false
   type: boolean
   default: false